AdriveLivingLab/fROS/README.md

 1. ```source devel/setup.bash```
 2. ```roslaunch ixxat_gw ixxat_gw.launch```

 Now the node will start and establish the connection to the device.
 The topics will be published as soon as they are received by the gateway.
+Take a deeper look into the launchfile.
+There, you can change the IP to match your configuration etc.

 [[↑ to top ↑](#table-of-contents)]